johnpeart/johnpeart.github.io/pages/replies.md

 ---
-layout: stream
+layout: loop
 title: "Replies"
+collection: reply
-permalink: /replies
+permalink: /reply
 redirect_from:
-- /reply
+- /replies
-pagination:
-  enabled: true
-  collection: reply
 ---

 Things I've replied to on the internet.